stupidpupil/voicepack_template/README.md

 - Can provide in-game popup messages to help debug when events occur

 ## ... of this template
+- Produces a mod that's compatible with *both* vanilla and WotC XCOM 2
 - Prepopulates `Config\XComContent.ini` and `Localization\XComGame.int`
 - Tells you clearly how to setup and name content in the mod's UPK
 - Avoids producing a shader cache when rebuilding